shadowevil/D2SaveLibrary/README.md

 [My Main inspiration to do this]
  - https://github.com/dschu012/D2SLib

-Currently I am not providing any back-version support as I was only focused on the newest stuff first.
+Currently I am not providing any back-version support as I am only focused on the newest stuff first.
 However it is very possible to add it in.

 ## File Structure
+(The total easily findable data is 765 bytes of data, a lot of it has empty area's for padding for some reason, but this is the closest I've gotten to a proper documentation on finding that data)

 ## File Header Definitions
 (typically a check to see if this is the correct file or not also some checks for modification outside the original intent)
 | Offset bytes | Key           | bytes | bits  |